j00sebox/RadRenderer/README.md

 5. If it is visible it converts the object to camera space.
 6. Runs through a triangle clipping algorithm to break triangles down if apart of it is off screen.
 7. Sorts the triangles based on the z value.
 Triangles that are farther away in 3D space will get renderer first.
+8. Rasterizes the traingles.
+(Convert to screen space)
-8. Draws and colours the triangles onto the screen
+9. Draws and colours the triangles onto the screen

 End Result: